frame-ancestors directive allows you to specify which parent URLs can frame the current resource. Using the

 [Error] Refused to load <url> because it does not appear in the frame-ancestors directive of the content security policy.

-It is not supported at all in Internet Explorer, you need to use the Edge browser instead.
+The frame-ancestors CSP directive is not supported at all in Internet Explorer, you need to use the Edge browser instead.